lanking520/Digital_China/README.md

 Just copy the previous return value of get_single_report part and delete ['message','success','status'], modify ['endDate','startDate'] and add ['discussLength']
 #### Method 2
 Copy the return kernel and passed following information ['id','userDept','userId'...]

+## 2016-07-19 Finish the Work Report and summary of untested terminals
+The hardest things ever in this functional test is the test of all terminals.
+Today a complete summary of tested and untested terminal table is completed.
+After the checking process in today, I will begain to finallize all terminals.